WordPress Auto Update: The Definitive Guide

 A word of caution here: the wp-config file is a critical core file, responsible for connecting your site to the database, and managing user password security.
 A single character deleted by accident can cause your site to crash, and you wouldn’t know what went wrong.
 Be very cautious when making changes here.

 1. Take a backup of your wp-config file before starting.
 We recommend using BlogVault, so that restores are also easy in case of a mistake.
-However, you can also just download a copy to your local computer
+However, you can also just download a copy to your local computer.

 2. Use File Manager on cPanel or use FTP to find the wp-config.php file in your core WordPress files.
 Generally, it is in the root directory of your site, public_html or public most commonly.
 Download the file, and open it in a code editor or a text editor application.

-3. Look for the /* That’s all, stop editing!
-Happy blogging. */ line in the file.
+line in the file.
 Please remember to add code just before this line.
 Definitely not after, and avoid adding it before unless you are very sure about what you are doing.

-4. Add the line: define( ‘WP_AUTO_UPDATE_CORE’, true ); this will enable all auto updates.
-If you only want to enable minor updates, change ‘true’ to ‘minor’.
+this will enable all auto updates.
+If you only want to enable minor updates, change true

 5. Save and exit the file.